As the book ‘Freakonomics’ (2005 by Steven Levitt and Stephen J. Dubner.) describes

 Integrity is always a key for success from a business perspective.

 ・Make sure your agent is focused on the value, not just the price

 Your real estate agent should be able to accurately estimate the value of your property and set up a price that accurately reflects the value.

-And when you are briefed the estimate price, please ask them the logic and story they sell.
+Moreover, when you are briefed the estimated price, please ask them the logic and story they sell.

 両手取引 (ryote torihiki, in Japanese)